geocommons/geocoder/README.txt

 If you only want to import specific counties, you can pipe a list of TIGER/Line county directories to tiger_import on stdin.

+The tiger_import process uses a binary utility, shp2sqlite, which is derived from shp2pgsql, which ships with PostGIS.
+The shp2sqlite utility converts .shp and .dbf files into SQL suitable for import into SQLite.
+This SQL is then piped into the sqlite3 command line tool, where it is loaded into temporary tables, and then a set of static SQL statements (kept in the sql/ directory) are used to transform this data and import it into the database itself.

 === Build the indexes

 After the database import is complete, you will want to construct the database